spatialnetworks/fulcrum-guide-to-data-collection/02-data-collection-101.md

 _What do I want to learn?_

 Having a clear and defined **purpose** for your field data collection is imperative.
-On-the-ground and field surveys can be expensive, timewise and financially.
+On-the-ground and field surveys can be expensive, in both time and money.
 You should clearly define your goals and objectives before conducting your data collection activities.

 Begin defining your purpose by analyzing precisely what data you need to collect to answer the questions which have led you to this point originally.
-There will likely be additional data you _could_ collect while in the field but take caution against **mission creep**.
+There will likely be additional data you _could_ collect while in the field but take caution against **scope creep**[^1].
 Any additional data collected can quickly add to the time and money spent conducting your survey.

 If what you're looking to learn can be determined back in the office - don't include it in your field data collection process.
 For example, why walk around a field to mark the corners and determine the area, when you can do that at a desk with GIS software?